Using Mastodon with Buffer

 - Scheduling Mastodon posts

 - Image, video, and GIF specifications for Mastodon

 These features are available for Mastodon

-To see a step-by-step guide and troubleshooting steps, checkout the article: Connect your channels to Buffer.
-If your connected Mastodon requires a refresh, check out the article Refreshing a channel in Buffer.
+To see a step-by-step guide and troubleshooting steps, check out the article: Connect your channels to Buffer.
+If your connected channel requires a refresh, check out the article Refreshing a channel in Buffer.

 Scheduling Mastodon posts

 |Checkout our step-by-step guide to scheduling posts on any social channel or peruse Mastodon-specific details below.

 You can mention users by typing out their full address, e.g. @email@example.com.
 For more information, visit our full guide to adding tags (mentions) here.